ryanfox/pypeline/README.md

 pypeline - an astronomical data pipeline in python

-The goal of this package is to provide a cross-platform, open pipeline for astronomical image processing.
+The goal of this package is to provide a cross-platform (python), open (github) pipeline for astronomical image processing.
 The bulk of the action is in pypeline.py.
 More to come later.

-Currently my source of images is my Nikon D5200.
-The NEFs (RAW files) created by it are somewhat of a pain to work with, so currently functionality is limited to jpeg only.
+Currently my source of images is a Nikon D5200.
+The NEFs (RAW files) created are converted to tiffs using dcraw and then analyzed using opencv.

+Many thanks to Dave Coffin's dcraw for raw image conversion.
+That project can be found at http://www.cybercom.net/~dcoffin/dcraw/

 Change log
 ==========